purchasing leather product

 However, if you are still searching for a real leather for leather manufacturing, there are a few things worth noticing in the leather.
 A real leather has a grainy texture or a top grainy texture and offers more elasticity than other leather materials.

 But the only difference between the two materials is that top-grainy leather is sanded for aesthetic reasons.
-A full-grain leather, is probably the most expensive type of leather and is widely used in making exclusive leather products like belts, wallets, bags, duffel bags, etc.
+Full-grain leather is the most expensive type of leather.
+It is widely used for premium products.
+These include belts wallets bags and duffel bags.

 2. There is not just a single type of leather available

 You have heard this right.
-If you have decided in buying a large chunk of full-grain leather for your business, there are just a few other things that you should look for.
-While we agree that leather can be extracted from all sorts of animals, different animal leathers have different types of applications.
+If you plan to buy a large piece of full-grain leather for your business there are a few things to consider.
+Leather can come from many types of animals.
+Different animal leathers are suited for different uses.

-For instance, if we take horse leather into consideration, this particular type of leather is quite popular in designing wallets and duffel bags and is sturdier than other material types.
+For example horse leather is popular for wallets and duffel bags.
+It is stronger than many other types of leather.
 But in the leather manufacturing market, cattle manufacturing is the most widely used leather primarily due to its hardwearing properties.

 Due to its durable nature, a full-grain leather is mainly used in products like duffel bags, fire-protected hand gloves and vehicle safety apparel.
 However, the leather type is not restricted to just these items.
 Various clothing and accessory manufacturing companies leather products like caps, pants, and even patches.